-Through the generous support of the Freeman Foundation, NCTA entered its 21st year of programming in 2018.
+Through the generous support of the Freeman Foundation, NCTA is now in its 24th year of programming.
 Nationally, NCTA offers a wide variety of professional development programming, including workshop series in classroom settings and online courses ranging from short webinars to full 30-hour courses.
 For a full list of NCTA offerings nationwide, visit our NCTA website.
+All NCTA courses and webinars offered by TEA at the University of Colorado provide a certificate of completion for professional development contact hours.
+TEA-NCTA courses over 10 hours also provide a small participant completion award.
 Add your name to the TEA mailing list to receive announcements of future online courses.

 The NCTA National Coordinating Site at the Program for Teaching East Asia at the University of Colorado is offering online courses, book groups, and "pop-up" classes, open to teachers throughout the United States during Winter-Spring 2023.
 Grade level and teaching assignment priorities vary by course.
 Please link to each course flyer for specific details of class size, contact hours, and eligibility.
 Courses below are national unless otherwise indicated.
 Registration for Winter-Spring 2023 courses opens November 30, 2022.

 Webinar to support teachers in finding the best sources for materials about China for their classrooms.
 With so much information coming from so many different sources, what and whom do you believe?
 The analysts, academics, pundits, commentators or talking heads on TV?
 Register for this webinar and learn how to discern the good, the bad and the ugly sources.
 This course is now full.